alicraigmile/random-bitesize/README.md

 npm start
 ```

+*NB: You can configure which port it starts by setting the PORT environment variable.*

 ## Um...

 Sure, if you wanna fork, push PRs, etc -- go right ahead.
 Comes with no warranty nor rights.
 This is not an official BBC thing; It's just wee fun thing.